"Not a tester, so what are you then?" you might ask.

 I would try to work on yourself before trying to change others.

-I see this a lot, that people are focused on their role, forgetting the bigger picture of the team and purpose of the work they are doing.
+I see this a lot, that people are focused on their role or job title, forgetting the bigger picture of the team and purpose of the work they are doing.

 In a Scrum context, there is no "tester", "programmer" or "architect", we are all professional engineers that deliver value through collaboration.